grimimirg/DIY-Ribbon-Microphone/README.md

 * Initial mode: **DC coupling** (to observe potential offset)
 * Then switched to: **AC coupling** (to view audio waveform cleanly)

-NOTE: The outcome for both DC and AC was pretty much the same.
+NOTE: The outcome for both DC coupling and AC coupling was pretty much the same.

 ---

 ## 🧪 Future Improvements

+* Improve foil contacts on both copper wires by using Copper Tape
-* Upgrade to a higher-ratio step-up transformer (e.g. 1:35)
+* Upgrade to a higher-ratio step-up transformer (e.g. 1:35 ratio) for a "louder" output
+* Adapt the pre-amplifier input to match Step-Up transformer impedance
-* Add electromagnetic shielding and a protective enclosure
+* (optional) Add electromagnetic shielding and a protective enclosure
 * Attach to the microphone an XLR (Cannon) cable
-* Perform audio tests via sound card or USB interface
+* Perform audio tests via sound card

 ---